 Benham-Pence Student Center: This is the official title of the student center.
-Named for Pauline Pence in honor of her husband and parents, it is home to the Bookstore, Post 95, Center Dining Room (CDR), facilities scheduling, Doppelgangers (game room), Founders Pub, meeting rooms, Office of Student Involvement, and student mailboxes.
-Student Center is acceptable on second reference.
+Named for Pauline Pence in honor of her husband and parents, the building houses the Bookstore, Post 95, Center Dining Room (CDR), Doppelgangers (game room), Founders Pub, meeting rooms, and student mailboxes.
+On second reference, student center is acceptable.

-Benjamin Prince House: Traditionally the president's home, the house is located on N. Wittenberg Avenue.
-Named for the late professor and vice president of Wittenberg, it is currently the home of President Michael L. Frandsen and his family.
+Benjamin Prince House: Traditionally the president's home, the house is located at 644 N. Wittenberg Avenue.
+Named for the late professor and vice president of Wittenberg, it is currently the home of President Christian M. M. Brady, DPhil (Oxon.) and his family.